 - 'Star Wars: The Last Jedi' - dir.
 Rian Johnson: franchise heroine Rey develops her newly discovered abilities with the guidance of Luke Skywalker, who is unsettled by the strength of her powers.
 Meanwhile, the Resistance prepares for battle with the First Order.
 The longest, funniest and probably the most enjoyable of all 'Star Wars' movies.

 - 'Detroit' - dir.
 Kathryn Bigelow: a fact-based drama set during the 1967 Detroit riots in which a group of rogue police officers respond to a complaint with retribution rather than justice on their minds.
 A harrowing and caustic account of a real-life tragedy.
-Its historical accuracy is disputable, which doesn't detract from the movie's effectiveness.
+Its historical accuracy is disputable, which doesn't detract from its effectiveness.

 - 'Murder on the Orient Express' - dir.
 Kenneth Branagh: when a murder occurs on his train, celebrated detective Hercule Poirot is recruited to solve the case.
 Gorgeous, witty and touching - with some great performances and character work by the entire cast.